Bernal-R/Info-Collectro-Linux-Tool/README.md

 ```
 $ miner args
 ```
-The tool expected arguments, that can be:
+The tool expect arguments, that can be:

 Argument | Mean
 ------------ | -------------